raftastrock/configs/src/pages/docs/Liferay/front-end.md

 		* Bourbon is deprecating vendor prefix mixins
 			* [They recommend using autoprefixer](https://github.com/thoughtbot/bourbon/issues/702)
 	* **Theme Contributors**
-		* allows you to override default theme things like the nav or the menu
+		* allows you to override default theme things like the **nav, menu or dockbar**
-		* You need `Blade Cli` to do this
+		* You need `Blade CLI` to do this
 		* Requires some backend knowledge OSGI modules
-		*
+		* If you’d like to package UI resources independent of a specific theme and include them on all pages, Theme Contributors are the right tool

 	* **Importing Resources**
 		* Resources importer allows you to deploy theme with predefined content
+		* So you can create new sites with a predefined look and feel

 This command will generate the base theme into your CWD
-* CD into `modules/apps` from liferay root and run:
+* `cd` into `modules/apps` from liferay root and run:

 ```shell
 yo liferay-theme